phreakwiz/SNES-AddOn-PCBs/RGB Bypass/README.txt

 equivalent installation guides: http://retrorgb.com/snes.html
 (with this version, there is no need to adjust any brightness issues ;)

-After modding there is no need for any components within the RGB-lines in the RGB cable.
-However, you may modify the board to use standard cables (see notes).
+While modding some components on the PCB may vary depending on your RGB cable you want to use.
+See the notes related to the components!

 -----------------------------------------------------------------------------------